msbx5420-class/msbx5420-class.github.io/project.md

   ssh -i MSBX5420-SPR22.pem -N -L localhost:8890:localhost:9443 hadoop@ec2-34-216-218-24.us-west-2.compute.amazonaws.com
   ```

-* Create JupyterHub user for your team <u>on the cluster master node (after ssh to the cluster)</u>. *If you use multiple clusters for JupyterHub, please make sure you have the same username across the clusters.* This will make all your users in different clusters share the notebooks.
+* Create JupyterHub user for your team <u>on the cluster master node (after ssh to the cluster)</u>. *<u>If you use multiple clusters for JupyterHub, please make sure you have the same username across the clusters.</u>* This will make all your users in different clusters share the notebooks.

   ```bash
   sudo docker exec jupyterhub useradd -m -s /bin/bash -N username